Crossraguel Abbey

 Robert Bruce, King of Scots, was christened here and the monks' loyalty to him meant that the abbey was partly destroyed during the Wars of Independence.

 While most other old abbeys are little more than a few stones in the grass marking where the walls were, Crossraguel has many walls standing and several complete rooms with vaulted ceilings and roofs still intact.
-Now in the care of Historic Environment Scotland the abbey is open to visitors.
+Now in the care of Historic Scotland the abbey is open to visitors.

 A highlight of any visit is the superb acoustics within the chapter house, one of the still complete rooms on the north side of the cloisters.